juankuntz/ParEM/jax/README.md

-This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) for the Toy Hierarchical Model,
+This repository contains Jupyter notebooks illustrating the application of the algorithms in [Kuntz et al. (2022)](https://juankuntz.github.io/publication/parem/) for the Toy Hierarchical Model (Example 1, and Figure 2), Logistic Regression (Appendix F.4), and Bayesian Neural Network (Section 4.1).
-Logistic Regression, and Bayesian Neural Network.
 These examples are written in [JAX](https://github.com/google/jax).

 ## Run on Colab